 Vitamin D is important for the normal development and growth of muscle fibres.

 Those with darker skin tones have higher melanin, so the skin is less able to make Vitamin D as it is.
 Consider a supplement.

 Can I Really Stock Up on Sunshine?

 Vitamin D is fat-soluble, meaning after sun exposure, your body can store it for weeks or months at a time.
 So that last burst of summer is worth absorbing to invest in your autumn!

 A Word on Supplements

 In the UK, the NHS advises adults and kids over the winter months to supplement with vitamin D. Look here for guidance on how much, but be aware that the recommended daily intake is centred around bone health, so can be low.
-Overdoing it though, can cause excess calcium to build up in the body, which can weaken bones and damage the kidneys and heart.
-The upper intake limit is 4000 IU for an adult.
+Consider getting your Vitamin D levels checked in the autumn – at the highest levels they are at – and then again in the spring to see how you have held on to it over the winter and whether you should supplement (you can get a test kit from your GP).
+Over supplementing with Vitamin D though, can cause excess calcium to build up in the body, which can weaken bones and damage the kidneys and heart.
+Be aware that the upper intake limit is 4000 IU for an adult.

 Always seek medical advice from your clinician if you have any concerns.

 (1) Naot D, Grey A, Reid IR, et al. Lactoferrin–a novel bone growth factor.
 Clin Med Res.
 2005 May;3(2):93-101.